 - Vitamin D and Calcium Supplementation to Prevent Fractures (U.S. Preventive Services Task Force) - PDF

-- Vitamin D, Calcium, and Bone Health (Hormone Health Network) Available in Spanish
+- Vitamin D, Calcium, and Bone Health (Hormone Health Network) Also in Spanish

 - Genetics Home Reference: autosomal dominant hypocalcemia (National Library of Medicine)